DEFRA/ffc-messaging/README.md

 `source` - Name of the service sending the message.
 For example, `ffc-demo-claim-service`.

+`metadata` - Optional object containing metadata to be added to message.

 In addition, any property as described in the [Microsoft documentation](https://docs.microsoft.com/en-gb/javascript/api/@azure/service-bus/servicebusmessage?view=azure-node-latest#properties).